4 Easy Hydroponic Systems for Total Beginners – Gro Indoor

 Because it doesn't need any moving parts, it’s incredibly reliable and silent.
 This method is perfect for growing a few herbs or a head of lettuce on a windowsill.
 You just set it up and watch it grow, without worrying about pump failures or daily maintenance.
 It’s a brilliant way to understand the basic principles of hydroponics with minimal investment.

-Wick Systems: Low-Tech and Low-Cost
+Wick Systems: Your Low-Tech, Low-Cost Entry Point

 Wick systems are another wonderfully simple, passive option.
 As the name suggests, this method uses a wick, like a piece of rope or felt, to draw nutrient solution from a reservoir up into the growing media where the plant’s roots are.
 It works through capillary action, just like a candle draws up wax.
 There are no pumps, timers, or complicated parts, making it one of the easiest and most affordable hydroponic systems to build yourself.